statesman/elex-widget/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 This repo contains the code for our election night home page results display for the 2014 general election.
+It's a Backbone app that can be updated using a Google spreadsheet, which is served up as a flat file thanks to a simple Python scraper.

-It's a Backbone app with an overview view that shows top candidates in all races for which we have data with bar charts for each race and a detail view that pops up below the overview and contains precise totals and all candidates.
+The widget has an overview view that shows top candidates in all races for which we have data with bar charts for each race and a detail view that pops up below the overview with precise totals for all candidates.

-The widget is designed to be run in an `iframe`.
+The widget is designed to be run in an `<iframe>`.
 Because the height of the document changes as the detail view is opened and based on how many candidates/races are shown in the overview [pym.js](http://blog.apps.npr.org/pym.js/) is required.

 New results are fetched in the background and the widget updates in place thanks to [`Backbone.fetch`](http://backbonejs.org/#Collection-fetch), which runs at a configurable interval using `setInterval`, which is initialized in [the router ](https://github.com/statesman/elex/blob/80be36263c67adb6af7e081d376d1797be19e582/src/js/modules/router.js#L49-L53).